-Dr Burmester completed her medical degree from the University of London in 1989 and has worked at the Toronto Hospital for Sick Children, Canada, and Great Ormond Street Hospital, London.
-She received her postgraduate certification in clinical education from Kings College London in 2016, and is a Fellow of the Higher Education Authority (FHEA) and Member of the Academy of Medical Educators (MAcadMEd).
+Dr Burmester completed her medical degree from St Thomas's Hospital medical school, University of London in 1989.
+She has worked at the Toronto Hospital for Sick Children, Canada, Great Ormond Street Hospital, London, and Boston Children's Hospital, Harvard University, USA.
+She received her postgraduate certification in clinical education from Kings College University London in 2016, and is a Fellow of the Higher Education Authority (FHEA) and Member of the Academy of Medical Educators (MAcadMEd).

-Alongside her private practice, she is currently the lead consultant paediatric intensivist at the Royal Brompton Hospital, where she treats private and NHS patients.
+Alongside her private practice, she is currently Director of paediatric intensive care at the Royal Brompton Hospital, where she treats private and NHS patients.
 Dr Burmester has been at the Brompton since 2002, with a two-year sabbatical as a consultant at Boston Children’s Hospital.
 In 2008, she founded the SPRinT (Simulated Interprofessional Team Training) programme at the Royal Brompton hospital to enhance patient care and interprofessional simulated team training.
-This award-winning, patient safety educational programme now trains over 100 interprofessional staff each year.
-She led innovative research into new models targeted to simulated cardiac emergency training, including the patented Harley and TOM open chest models.
-In 2018 she was appointed "Q" fellow by the Health Foundation UK, following recognition of her multiple quality improvement initiatives.
+This award-winning, patient safety educational programme now trains over 100 staff each year.
+She is President of the paediatric Section at the Royal Society of Medicine and In 2018 she was appointed "Q" fellow by the Health Foundation UK, following recognition of her multiple quality improvement initiatives.

 Dr Burmester is also a senior lecturer at the National Heart and Lung Institute (NHLI), Imperial College London.

-Dr Burmester is co founder and director of The Bright Futures Programme (BFP), an extensive all-encompassing surveillance and screening health programme maximising children's health thereby enabling them to look forward to their brightest future possible.
+Dr Burmester is passionate about preventing ill health, and is co founder and director of the UK Bright Futures programme, an extensive all-encompassing health surveillance and screening programme based on the American Academy of Pediatrics model.
+As paediatrician and mother of 3 teenagers she understands the importance of prioritising and maximising children's health so that they can look forward to their brightest future possible.